ArminYousefi/WearOsHealthSample/README.md

 # ⌚ Wear Health Monitor

-A sample Wear OS app that monitors heart rate, exercise metrics, steps, floors, calories, and sleep stages using Health Services and Health Connect, built with Jetpack Compose and Hilt.
+A sample **multi‑module** project for Wear OS + Android phone that shows how to:

+- Track heart rate, exercise metrics, steps, floors, calories with **Health Services** on Wear OS.
+- Read nightly **sleep sessions and stages** from **Health Connect** on the phone.
+- Share domain models and clean architecture between watch and phone.

+Built with **Kotlin, Jetpack Compose, Hilt, Coroutines, and MVVM**.

+---

+## 🧩 Modules

+- `:app` – Wear OS app
+  Live exercise metrics, heart rate, and a simple dashboard for the watch.

+- `:phone` – Android phone app
+  - Connects to **Health Connect** to read `SleepSessionRecord`s.
+  - Shows a nightly sleep timeline (duration + stages).
+  - Handles Health Connect permissions with the official Activity Result contract.
+  - Includes a **debug “Insert fake sleep”** button to seed data on an emulator.

 ---